 Queen of heaven, rejoice.
-Alleluia.

-For He whom thou didst deserve to bear, Alleluia.

-Hath risen as He said, Alleluia.

-Pray for us to God, Alleluia.

-V. Rejoice and be glad, O Virgin Many, Alleluia.

-V. Rejoice and be glad, O Virgin Mary, Alleluia.

-R. Because Our Lord is truly risen, Alleluia.
+Alleluia.For He whom thou didst deserve to bear, Alleluia.Hath risen as He said, Alleluia.Pray for us to God, Alleluia.V.
+Rejoice and be glad, O Virgin Mary, Alleluia.R.
+Because Our Lord is truly risen, Alleluia.Let us pray

-Let us pray